Brass, Reeds, and Percussion

 -

-This edition of Brass, Reeds, and Percussion features trombone music and an interview with Patrick Sullivan of Bone Yard of Brass.
+This edition of Brass, Reeds, and Percussion features Hungarian composers of wind-band music and arrangements of ballet music from the opera Macbeth.

 -